Why Chinese F-1 Students File Form 8233

 Part II — Claim of Tax Treaty Benefits

 Line 7: Country claiming treaty benefit — China.
-Line 8: Applicable treaty article — Article 20 of the US-China tax treaty.
+Line 8: Applicable treaty article — Article 20(c) of the US–China tax treaty.
 Line 9: Describe the income ("Wages for part-time campus employment" or "Graduate research assistantship" as appropriate).
-Line 10: The treaty exemption amount.
-For Article 20, there is no dollar cap — the full exemption applies for up to five years.
+Line 10: The treaty exemption amount — for Article 20(c), enter $5,000 as the maximum exempt compensation for the year.

 Record Keeping Requirements